bluetechy/NodeJS-Project/README.md

 * `skaffold dev --no-prune=true`

-To tear down the service graph (if `skaffold` is running, you make need to do `CTRL+Z` first to get to the command prompt):
+To tear down the service graph (if `skaffold` is running, you may need to do `CTRL+Z` first to get to the command prompt):

 * `skaffold delete`